 - Communication in Signs (alphabets, languages, myths, poetry, musical forms and literary analysis and composition)

 - The Story of Numbers (continued work on all four operations, algebra, statistical analysis, scientific notation, geometry, patterning, money, application of equations and budgeting and reconciliation of the class bank)

-Katherine and her assistant, Eleni, teach the Lower and Upper Elementary programme.
-The children are tutored in visual art and vocal and instrumental music each week by professional artists.
-Every second week, they go to Etienne Brule park with Pine Project to expand their studies of botany and zoology outside the classroom.
-Every second Friday, we study biomes at The High Park Nature Centre.
+Katherine teaches the Elementary programme.
+Every Tuesday, they go to Etienne Brule park with Pine Project to expand their studies of botany and zoology outside the classroom.
+They are also tutored in French by Maude.